MahmoodElsaayed/signup-form/README.md

-# Odin-Form
+# signup-form

 - A responsive sign up form for an imaginary service.
 This project was completed as part of The [odin project's](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form/) curriculum.

 ## Live Preview

-- You can try the project online by visiting the [live preview](https://mahmoodelsaayed.github.io/Odin-Form).
+- You can try the project online by visiting the [live preview](https://mahmoodelsaayed.github.io/signup-form).

 ## Development